doxsch/Tweeter/README.md

 ![Tweet-Cron](https://github.com/doxsch/Tweeter/workflows/Tweet-Cron/badge.svg?event=schedule)

 Tweeter is a github action, which is triggered every hour at 5 past.
 Afterwards a private repository is checked out, which contains scheduled tweets.
-Afterwards it is checked if there is a tweet scheduled for the current hour.
+After that, it is checked if there is a tweet scheduled for the current hour.
 If so, the tweet will be posted.

 The structure of the private repository looks like this: